|Developer:||EDF EN Canada|

 The project will be situated on more than 10,000 acres of privately-owned land, with a capacity of 60 megawatts (MW), located in the municipalities of Chatham-Kent and the Town of Lakeshore.
 The wind park boundary is approximately bordering the following roads: Middle Road (North), Highway 3 (South), Campbell Road (East), Highway 77 (West).

 The connection point to the public grid is anticipated to be located within the Town of Lakeshore close to Richardson Sideroad.
 No Connection (transmission) line is required for this project.

-Please find bellow the REA Supporting Documents:
+Please find below the final REA supporting documents: